infinum/Retromock/SPECIFICATION.md

   @GET("/endpoint")
   fun getResponseBody(): Call<ResponseBody>
 ```
-By default, Retromock returns responses in same order as annotations are ordered.
+By default, Retromock returns responses in the same order as annotations defined.

 For example, let's say that service method is annotated with 3 responses: `[one, two, three]`.
-If you enqueue the service method 5 times it would produce `one, two, three, three, three`.
+If you enqueue the service method 5 times it will produce `one, two, three, three, three`.

 To alter that behavior, use either
  - `@MockCircular` - produces `[one, two, three, one, two]`, or
  - `@MockRandom` - produces one of responses in uniform random distribution

-Any custom implementation isn't supported yet.
+Custom implementations are not yet supported.

 #### `@MockBehavior`
 Use this annotation to define response delay.
 It accepts mean (`durationMillis)` and deviation (`durationDeviation`) in milliseconds.